-A cover letter template like that Balance one can serve as a skeleton for your own.
+A cover letter template can serve as a skeleton for your own.
 Use it as a tool to organize your thoughts, as well as to ensure that you have all the correct conventions for formatting, layout, greeting and closing, etc.

 Write for the job, not the job title

 A cover letter template is written for a job title.
 Your cover letter is written for the job.

 Be sure you’re addressing the duties and qualifications straight from the job description, emphasizing how your experience and accomplishments relate to those qualifications, and clearly stating why you love this specific company and will succeed in this specific position.

 Also, don’t be afraid to tell personal anecdotes, start with a catchy hook (especially for creative positions), or put your own voice in to make it less boring to read.

 Lastly, be sure to get those bonus points with little formalities.

 - Make every effort you can to find out the hiring manager’s name and address it to her/him (and definitely not “To Whom it May Concern…”).

 - End with a firm CTA, like: “I would like to discuss this position further in a formal interview.”
 Trust me.
 Be bold!